Rohzen/PixClassifier/README.md

 ![PixClassifier Icon](assets/icon.png)

 ## License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPL v3](LICENSE).